banago/PHPloy/readme.md

     post-deploy[] = "wget http://staging-example.com/post-deploy/test.php --spider --quiet"
 ```

-If your password is missing in the `phploy.ini` file, PHPloy will interactively ask you for your password.
+If your password is missing in the `phploy.ini` file or the `PHPLOY_PASSWORD` environment variable, PHPloy will interactively ask you for your password.
 There is also an option to store the password in a file called `.phploy`.

 ```